Bazon Brock: Career

 Brock's radio plays were published as tapes in the S-Press Tonband-Verlag, Cologne.
 A video documentary on his work is titled Ästhetik als Metatheorie – In zwanzig Kapiteln wird ein strukturierter Einstieg in die Denkwelt des KünstlerPhilosophen und GeistTäters gegeben ("Aesthetics as Meta-Theory: Presenting a Structured Introduction into the Sphere of Thought of the Artist Philosopher and Spirit/Mind Actor in Twenty Chapters.").

 Bazon Brock received an honorary doctorate in Technical Sciences from the Swiss Federal Institute of Technology Zurich on 21 November 1992.

+In an interview close to his 90th birthday he said: "Ich verfolge die apokalyptische optimistische Haltung, wie sie für Europa individuell wie auch kulturell und theologisch vermittelt ist" ("I embrace the apocalyptic optimism that is embodied in Europe—both individually and in cultural and theological terms"); he rejected thought of retirement as nothing an intellectual could imagine.